How to Buy a Windows Laptop

 RAM

 8 GB of RAM is the absolute minimum.
 It's enough if you don't have dozens of browser tabs open.
 But I recommend 12 to 16 GB these days.
-More RAM never hurts.
+For a high-end model that may come with 32 GB, fine, more RAM never hurts.
 With more RAM, you can open more browser tabs with complex web pages without suffering from performance-robbing swap-outs.
-Websites are more complex than they were just five years ago and they continue getting more complex and consuming more RAM every year.
+Websites are more complex and bloated than ever before and they continue getting more complex and consuming more RAM every year.
 Be ready for that.

 SSD